 If the police suspect you of selling cannabis in any way, you can expect to be met with the fullest extent of the law.
 The cultivation, import, or export of cannabis is considered to be a major infringement, and the government has been known to punish people for it in severe ways.

 The Grey Zone of Cannabis Seeds and Cannabis Cultivation for Personal Use

 The area of concern that might also be an exception is the cultivation of cannabis seeds.

 While cultivating cannabis seeds from seed banks is illegal, there might be a gray area surrounding the intentions behind it.
 It is possible that you might be charged for cannabis possession rather than cultivation in the event that the plants are intended for personal use.

 This would be completely up to the courts to decide, but it would still be a better outcome than being charged for production and distribution within the country.

 In some instances, individuals caught with marijuana have been given leniency after some time spent in prison and allowed to make a public apology and carry out what is deemed an appropriate level of shamed behavior.

 The Japanese Government and How Laws Are Improving

-The current Japanese government seems to have absolutely no interest in improving the country’s laws surrounding cannabis and the cultivation of cannabis seeds.
-For the time being, they are not only actively penalizing anyone who does it, but also using public forums to discourage it.
-The concept of being forced to make a public apology in Japan is a fairly common practice, and it is one that is being used for big names that are caught with drugs.
+For now, the Japanese government is actively penalizing anyone caught with cannabis and using public forums to discourage it.
+The concept of being forced to make a public apology in Japan is relatively common and used for big names caught with drugs.
 In Japan, the law is the law, and they act accordingly.